CharlieKerfoot/file-manager-agent/README.md

 # File Manager Agent

-A powerful CLI-based AI agent that helps you manage your files and directories using natural language commands.
-Built with Google's Gemini API and Python.
+A powerful CLI-based AI agent using Google Gemini 3 that helps you manage your files and directories using natural language commands.

 ## Features